-Parents/guardians and students must attend the orientation; pay or opt out of the recommended protection plan; and sign and return the MacBook Air Device Protection Plan Coverage and Student Pledge documents before the school can issue a MacBook Air device to a student.
+Parents/guardians and students must attend the orientation; pay or opt out of the optional protection plan; and sign and return the MacBook Air Device Optional Protection Plan and Student Pledge documents before the school can issue a MacBook Air device to a student.

-The MacBook Air Device Protection Coverage offers families an option for protecting the MacBook Air device.
-Please review the MacBook Air Device Protection Plan Coverage included in this handbook.
+The MacBook Air Device Optional Protection Plan offers families an option for protecting the MacBook Air device.
+Please review the MacBook Air Device Optional Protection Plan included in this handbook.